alibektas/alibektas/README.md

-👋 Hi, I’m @alibektas
+- 👋 Hi, I’m @alibektas
-👀 I’m interested in language , music , math.
+- 👀 I’m interested in language , music , math.
 - 🌱 I’m currently learning Statistical Learning , Computational Linguistics.
-- 📫 alibektas@lampandruler.com
+- 📫 alibektas [at] lampandruler [dot] com

 <!---
 alibektas/alibektas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.